-This program offers a course of study leading to the degree of Doctor of Philosophy (Ph.D.) in Cybersecurity Management, recognized by the U.S. National Security Agency and the Department of Homeland Security.
+This program offers a course of study leading to the degree of Doctor of Philosophy (Ph.D.) in Cybersecurity Management.
 The program combines traditional and online instruction to provide professionals the opportunity to pursue graduate study while continuing to work in their current positions.
 The Ph.D. in Cybersecurity Management is a comprehensive, multidisciplinary, research program that prepares graduates for key positions in academia, in federal, state and local government agencies, and in business and industry.
 The curriculum combines both technically intensive and management-focused security courses to provide a comprehensive approach to the study of information assurance/information security.
 Each student must complete eight core courses, at least two research courses, and a dissertation.